phillip-kruger/phillip-kruger.github.io/_posts/2020-02-20-microprofile_graphql_introduction.md

 }
 ```

-will return the data as it was just before we removed it:
+The above functionality will return the data as it was just before we removed it:

 ```json
 {